ha5ha6/judy_blog/_posts/2019-11-13-data-structrue-stack.markdown

 (+) constant time adds and removes, as it doesn't require shifting elements around
 (+) useful in certain recursive algs.

-### Pick Points
+### Points to Note

 1. stack can be also implemented as linked list
 2. useful in recursive algs
 when you need to push temporary data onto a stack as you recurse, but then remove them as you backtrack (cuz the recursive check failed)
 3. can be used to implement a recursive alg iteratively

 ### Implementation